Compare policies and quotes from 30+ health funds.

 Now that you hopefully have an idea of what type of medical services and treatments you want cover for, you may want to dive right in and start comparing policies.
 However, there are still some final points to consider.

 Because each health fund is different the policy prices, services covered, annual benefit limits, excess options, potential discounts and more can vary.
-This is why comparing is so important, as you could easily miss out on a better deal or cheaper option if you rush into a decision.
+This is why comparing is so important, as you could easily miss out on a better deal if you rush into a decision.
 With that in mind, here are some tips to follow when comparing your health insurance options:

 - Paying for services you don't need.
 There is not much point paying more for a higher level of cover if you are unlikely to use any of the additional services.
-This is especially true with higher tiered extras policies, which can cover a large amount of treatments.
+This is especially true with higher tiered extras policies, which can cover a large number of treatments.

 - Include all the costs.
 Remember to include not only the premium cost of the policy but also excess, co-payments and deductibles.
 Going just by premium price could send you over budget if you did not factor in additional fees when signing up.